siconos/siconos/Docs/sphinx/users_guide/relations.rst

    G_0(X,t,\lambda,Z)=\nabla_X g(X,t,\lambda,Z)&, &  G_1(X,t,\lambda,Z)=\nabla_{\lambda} g(X,t,\lambda,Z)

-h, g (and their jacobian according to X and lambda) are defined with some plug-in functions. \n See the doxygen documentation of the class to have a list of the set/get/compute functions.
+h, g (and their jacobian according to X and lambda) are defined with some plug-in functions. \n See the doxygen documentation of the class :doxysiconos:`FirstOrderR` to have a list of the set/get/compute functions.

-Note: for the signification of X, Z, R see :ref:_`interactions`
+Note: for the signification of X, Z, R see :ref:`interactions`

 Linear
 """"""

-FirstOrderLinearR
+Class: :doxysiconos:`FirstOrderLinearR`

 .. math::